 Deadlines: For Early Decision 1, the deadline is usually November 1, and you will typically receive an admissions decision by December 15, before the regular application deadline.
 That means if you’re accepted, you’re done!
 You can enjoy the rest of high school.
 For Early Decision 2, however, the deadline is usually January 1 or January 15.
 This means you must apply Regular Decision to the rest of the schools on your list.
 If you’re admitted Early Decision 2 (usually around February 15 of your senior year), you will withdraw your remaining applications.

-Acceptance Rates: Although colleges are cagey about the data, evidence suggests that Early Decision 2 is not as affective in boosting your chances of admission as Early Decision 1.
+Acceptance Rates: Although colleges are cagey about the data, evidence suggests that Early Decision 2 is not as effective in boosting your chances of admission as Early Decision 1.
 That’s because schools have already admitted a significant number of students, and they know how many regular decision applicants they received, so they are less reliant on Early Decision 2 to arrive at their preferred yield and admission rates.
 Still, so applying ED2 is still a big boost in your likelihood of admission.

 In short, ED2 is a second chance at an Early Decision application, whether because you were not admitted to your first-choice college ED1, or because external factors prevented you from applying ED1 (a sports schedule, poor first quarter grades, etc.).
 In the former case, that means students will apply both ED1 and ED2, but to different schools.